An exploratory calculation of $K_{\rm L}\to\mu^+\mu^-$ decay from Lattice QCD at physical pion mass: Introduction

 In Ref.~\cite{Chao:2024vvl} a detailed phenomenological estimate of the size of the low-energy $\pi\pi\gamma$ state contribution is performed, concluding that these effects are at or below the 10\% level.
 Thus, in this paper we will neglect the effects of these states and include a 10\% systematic error resulting from this approximation.
 There are Green's functions in the calculation presented here in which the effects of a $\pi\pi\gamma$ might be seen.
 Our failure to observe such effects is consistent the expectation that they can indeed be neglected.

 In this work, we apply the proposed computational strategy to a $24^3\times 64$, inverse lattice spacing $1/a=1.023$ GeV physical-pion-mass domain wall fermion ensemble (`24ID') with $N_{\rm f} = 2+1$ dynamical quark flavors from the RBC/UKQCD collaboration.
+In the present work, we include three quark flavors in the valence sector.
+In the absence of the Glashow–Iliopoulos–Maiani (GIM) mechanism, the computed amplitude will contain unphysical, logarithmically divergent terms~\cite{Isidori:2005tv}, which must be corrected by the addition of explicit counter terms.
+This issue will be addressed briefly in Section~\ref{sect:amp-lat}, but a complete treatment of those counter terms will be the subject of a future publication.

 In spite of potentially large discretization effects due to the coarse lattice spacing, such an exploratory study allows us to develop and demonstrate our numerical implementation strategies and recognize possible challenges to overcome.

 One such difficulty that is studied at length is the contribution of an intermediate $\eta$-meson.
 Although we do not have an exponentially growing contribution in the limit of large Euclidean time for the case of the $\eta$, owing to the typical temporal extent of the lattice and the expected unfavorable signal-to-noise ratio from a lattice calculation with quark-line disconnected diagrams, any practical truncation in the time integration will leave a large unphysical exponentially-falling $\eta$ contribution ($\propto \exp[{-(M_\eta-M_K)T_{\max}}]/(M_\eta-M_K)$), since the mass of the $\eta$ is very close to that of the kaon.
 This unphysical $\eta$ contribution needs to be carefully removed with its physical part preserved.